Black Friday is loading…

 Crossovers emerge from the shorter-term average crosses above or below the longer-term average.

-A bullish crossover ensues a potential buying opportunity when the shorter period goes above the longer period.
+A bullish crossover ensues a potential buying opportunity when the short EMA goes above the longer period.

-A bearish crossover occurs as a potential selling opportunity when the shorter period goes below the longer period.
+A bearish crossover occurs as a potential selling opportunity when the short EMA goes below the longer period.

 For an advanced and more reliable application, crossovers could be used in conjunction with other indicators for confirmation.